Travel Hacking 101: What Is Travel Hacking and How Is It Done?

 The best travel hacking credit cards I recommend starting with are the Chase cards, typically the Chase Sapphire Reserve (CSR) and the Chase Sapphire Preferred (CSP) are the most popular cards due to their earning potential, transfer partners, and card benefits.

 In my opinion, if you’re planning on really getting into the game and maximizing your point potential, I would lean towards the CSR.
 It gives you a $300 travel credit per year, earn 3x points on travel/dining, Priority Pass (airport lounge access to certain lounges/credits at some restaurants), reimbursement for Global Entry or TSA precheck, travel insurance, and numerous other benefits.

 If you want to test the waters with something that doesn’t come with quite a hefty annual fee commitment as the CSR, consider the CSP.
-It has less ancillary benefits than the CSR but still has trip interruption insurance, no foreign transaction fees, and 2x back on travel/dining.
+It has fewer ancillary benefits than the CSR but still has trip interruption insurance, no foreign transaction fees, and 2x back on travel/dining.

 Once you get a good grasp on one of those, start looking into other cards in the Chase family that might help you towards your goals.
 Most other credit card/travel point websites you will see often encourage newbies to start with Chase products since you are limited to their 5/24 rule.